-OVERVIEW: This funder awards grants to encourage philanthropy and support collaboration in Arizona and beyond.
+OVERVIEW: The Lodestar Foundation awards grants to encourage philanthropy and support collaboration in Arizona and beyond.
 It aims to build capacity in the social sector by promoting philanthropy, volunteering, public service, and nonprofit collaboration.

 FUNDING AREAS: Encouraging philanthropy, supporting collaboration, nonprofit capacity building